skit-ai/curriculum/docs/misc/01-parsing.md

-Develop a simple parser in your preferred programming language that can read and interpret basic constructs of the [Ink narrative language](https://www.inklestudios.com/ink/) which is n English like language to write interactive fictions.
+Develop a simple parser in your preferred programming language that can read and interpret basic constructs of the [Ink narrative language](https://www.inklestudios.com/ink/) which is an English like language to write interactive fictions.

 The idea of this exercise is to learn writing parsers and understand connected challenges.
-The recommended way to go about this exercise is to try writing the parser both from scratch (starting from pure RegEx) and using common parsing framework or approach.
+The recommended way to go about this exercise is to first write the parser from scratch (starting from pure RegEx) and the use common parsing frameworks or approaches.

 Here are a few expectations from your program: